 Do you have tight shoulders and upper back?
-Try our simple shoulder mobility wall slides to help mobilize your shoulders and upper back.
-Great to do quickly in the middle or the day or anywhere you can find a wall.
+Try our simple wall slides for shoulder mobility, which can also help mobilize your upper back.
+These are easy to do quickly in the middle of the day or anywhere you can find a wall.

 Hi, this is Dana Ranahan from Body Works Sport Physiotherapy in North Vancouver.
 Today I want to show you an exercise that you can do during the day to help relieve tightness in your shoulders, upper back and neck.

 Find a piece of wall at work or at home.

 - Lean your body up against the wall, keeping your chin tucked in so your neck stays long

 - Feet away from the wall so your lower back is more comfortable

 - Bring your arms out to the side at chest height, only if you can do this without shoulder pain, of course.

 - As you breathe out, think about letting your chest relax and you’re going to let your arms slide up

 - So breathing out, arms raise up, breathe in, come back down

 - Breathe out, arms raise up, breathe in, come back down.